SmartTokenLabs/TokenScript/ERCs/ERC5XX0 draft.md

 2. Updates require smart contract interaction.
 Simply posting a new transaction on Ethereum is not cheap!
 When this transaction also includes smart contract logic, the price can quickly become significant.
 If frequent updates are needed, then smart contract calls can in itself becomes a hurdle.
 3. Storage fee.
 If the script is large, contains special graphics or other large elements, then updates to the script can quickly costs thousands of dollars.

 For these reasons it makes sense to store volatile data, such as token enhancing functionality, on an external resource.
-Such an external resource can be either centralized, such as a cloud provider or private server, or decentralized such as the interplanetary filesystem.
+Such an external resource can be either central hosted, such as a cloud provider or privately hosted with a private server, or decentralized such as the interplanetary filesystem.

-Since using centralized storage for a decentralized functionality goes against the ethos of web3, this ERC handle this this by allowing the token provider to store multiple URIs to the script on-chain.
-The URIs might point to either multiple centralized storage providers or fully decentralized ones, e.g. the IPFS, another blockchain or even on Ethereum itself.
-It could also be a mix of centralized and decentralized locations.
+While centralized storage for a decentralized functionality goes against the ethos of web3, fully decentralized solutions may come with speed or availability penalties.
+This ERC handle this this by allowing the token provider to store multiple URIs.
+It could also be a mix of centralized, individually hosted and decentralized locations.

-While this ERC does not dictate the format of the stored script, it should be noted that the script itself could contain pointers to multiple other scripts and data sources.
-Hence this allows for advanced and rich expansion of tokens.
+While this ERC does not dictate the format of the stored script, it should be noted that the script itself could contain pointers to multiple other scripts and data sources, allowing for advanced ways to expand token scripts, such as lazy loading.
+The handling of integrity of such secondary data sources is left dependent on the format of the script.
+For example, HTML format uses [the `integrity` property](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity), while [signed XML format has `<Menifest/>`](https://www.w3.org/TR/xmldsig-core2/#sec-Manifest).

 #### Authenticity